INDEPENDENT AUDITOR'S REPORT

-LANCOR HOLDINGS LIMITED
+TO THE MEMBERS OF LANCOR HOLDINGS LIMITED

 Report on the StandaloneFinancial Statements

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Standalone Financial Statements

-The Holding Company's Board of Directors is responsible for the matters stated insection 134(5) of the Companies Act 2013 (hereinafter referred to as "the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the consolidated financial position consolidated financialperformance and consolidated cash flows of the Group including its Jointly controlledentity in accordance with theaccounting principles generally accepted in India includingthe Accounting Standards specified under Section 133 of the Act read with relevant rule of the Companies (Accounts)Rules 2014.
-The respective Governing Bodies of the entities includedin the Group and jointly controlled entity are responsible for maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance and cash ows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspeci ed under Section 133 of the Act read with relevant rule of the Companies (Accounts)Rules 2014.
+This responsibility also includes maintenance of adequate accounting recordsin accordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 We conducted our audit in accordance with the Standards on Auditing speci ed underSection 143(10) of the Act.
-Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe consolidated financial statements are free from material misstatement.
+Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the consolidated financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of thefinancial statements whether due to fraud or error.
-In making those risk assessments theauditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fairview in order to design audit proceduresthat are appropriate in the circumstances.
+In making those risk assessments theauditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fair view in order to design audit proceduresthat are appropriate in the circumstances.
 An audit also includes evaluating theappropriateness of the accounting policies used and the reasonableness of the accountingestimates made by the Company's Directors as well as evaluating the overall presentationof the financial statements.

 Emphasis of Matter

 b) We draw attention to note no. 4.12 (a) regarding pending litigation to one of theCommercial Property accounted as property plant and equipment having carrying value ofRs.356360987/-